ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 {: #zerto_ordering-private-only}

 If you want to add Zerto to a private-only instance, ensure that the following requirements are met:
 * You are responsible for setting up your own proxy server to connect to the internet.
-For more information, see [Public network connectivity](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-v-design#nsx-v-design-pub-net-config).
 * You must also configure the Call Home feature for Zerto.
 For more information about Zerto Call Home, see [Zerto Reporting for Enterprise environments (Call Home)](https://www.zerto.com/myzerto/knowledge-base/zerto-reporting-for-enterprise-environments-call-home/){:external}.

 ## Related links